Sign in

 July 31,

-Eye doctors usually recommend prism glasses to patients who struggle with double vision, blurred vision, headaches, or other symptoms caused by slight eye misalignment.
-Prism correction helps correct eye alignment so that you only see one clear image.
-The prism added to your glasses bends light before it reaches your eye.
-The light is then redirected to the proper place on the retina of each eye.
-In effect, your brain fuses the two images to create one clear image.
+Eye doctors often recommend prism glasses to patients experiencing double vision, blurred vision, headaches, or other symptoms linked to minor eye misalignment.
+Prism correction realigns your eyes so you see only one clear image.
+The prism in your glasses bends light before it reaches your eyes, directing it to the correct spot on each retina.
+Ultimately, your brain fuses the two images into a single clear view.

 Why You Might Benefit From Prism Correction